turbot/steampipe-plugin-sentry/docs/tables/sentry_key.md

 # Table: sentry_key

-Represent a list of client keys bound to a project.
+Represents a list of client keys bound to a project.

 ## Examples